-Do not use a pressure washer to clean the radiator core.
+The manufacturer does not recommend using a pressure washer to clean the radiator core.
 The pressure may bend or flatten the fins causing restricted air flow, and electrical components on the radiator could be damaged.
 Use only a garden hose with spray nozzle at normal tap pressure.

 - (7) Gear Position Indicator Indicates which gear is selected. - (8) Rear Axle Lock Indicator Displays an X between rear wheels when the axle lock has been engaged.
-Displays an O between rear wheels when the axle lock is disengaged. - (9) Drive Select Indicator Displays an O between the front wheels when the 4x4 drive mode is selected by the drive select switch.
+Displays an O between rear wheels when the axle lock is disengaged. - (9) Drive Select Indicator Displays an O between the front wheels when the 4WD drive mode is selected by the drive select switch.